 - Tanks, camis, and other shirts worn under the polo shirt may not be visible.
 They are to be tucked in.
 If the shirt sleeve can be seen, it must be a polo color, it doesn't have match the polo being worn, but it must be one of the polo colors.
-Black and grey long sleeve shirts are not allowed. - At no time should underclothing or bare skin be visible. - Skirts, jumpers, and shorts must be no shorter than 3 inches above the knee in length. - Skirts and jumpers are to be navy, khaki, or approved LFCS plaid available through Anesi. - Heavy make-up is inappropriate and subject to administrative approval. - Acrylic/fake nails are not allowed to be worn at school due to safety reasons. - Excessive accessorizing is inappropriate.
+Black and grey long sleeve shirts are not allowed. - At no time should underclothing or bare skin be visible. - Skirts, jumpers, and shorts must not be shorter that the student's fingers when the student extends their arms and fingers all the way downward. - Skirts and jumpers are to be navy, khaki, or approved LFCS plaid available through Anesi. - Heavy make-up is inappropriate and subject to administrative approval. - Acrylic/Fake nails are not allowed to be worn at school due to safety reasons.
+Students wearing acrylic/fake nails will not be allowed to participate in PE and recess. - Excessive accessorizing is inappropriate.
 Jewelry must be in a style that does not distract from the learning.
 Administration discretion will be used to determine the amount of distraction such an accessory may be/is causing. - Body piercings and tattoos are not permissible. - Clothes must be form fitting, not too tight/small or too loose/big.
 Subject to administrative discretion. - Cologne and perfume: For health reasons no aerosol or mist sprays are allowed to be used at school.